openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 |LANG| does not allow having several static blocks for class initialization.
-Combine multiple static block statements into one static block.
+Combine multiple static block statements into a single static block.

 |CB_BAD|
 ~~~~~~~~